alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 This is the problem batch norm addresses.
 We can't keep the distribution entirely fixed, but we can reduce the covariate shift, by normalizing the output to always be mean $$0$$, variance $$1$$.
-(More formally, we restrict only the 1st and 2nd moment, instead of the entire distribution.)

-(As a side effect, normalizing the outputs can help stop exploding or vanishing gradients, but the covariate shift is the main motivation.)
+IMAGE

+Note this doesn't keep the distribution fixed!
+There are several distributions with mean $$0$$, variance $$1$$, and the output distribution is allowed to move between any of them.
+Batch norm just restricts the kind of distributions we allow (which is why the paper is subtitles "reducing covariate shift", instead of "eliminates covariate shift".)

 So, how do we make sure the output is always mean $$0$$, variance $$1$$?
 At training time, we train the network on batches of data (say 32 inputs at